 Infill buildings in the town center or at pedestrian nodes along the Boston Post Road should reflect the height of buildings in the neighborhood to avoid creating a gap in the streetscape of more than five feet (5') in height, whether by being constructed to the same height as an adjacent building or by use of complementary horizontal design elements.
+Elsewhere, the height of new buildings should be

 Elsewhere, the height of new buildings should be within one (1) story of the height of adjacent buildings.

-- B. Building Setback.
+- \B. Building Setback.
 No building or structure will extend within less than the minimum distances of any street line, rear property line, other property line or Residence District boundary line as specified in the district, subject to the following exceptions and additional limitations: - 1.
 Maximum setback.
-To the extent possible within the current minimum for the streetline setback, the main façade of any new principal structure will be structures on adjacent properties.

-located at a depth of no more than five feet (5') of the depth of the main façade of the principal pedestrian scale no harmony in height
+To the extent possible within the current minimum for the streetline setback, the main facade of any new principal structure will be located at a depth of no more than five feet (5') of the depth of the main facade of the principal structures on adjacent properties.